basegpu/hiring-challenge-fs-ts/README.md

 - `POST /api/assets`
 - `POST /api/signals`

+### DB for storing assets and signals
+The DB schema is implemented in Postgres.
+See [the DB project](./src/db).

+- run app pointing to api and DB with `docker compose up --build app-api-db`
+- run app pointing to api and DB with debugger `docker compose up --build app-api-db-debug`

+The data is read from the same files as in the original challenge, inserted into the DB upon initialization.

 ### Not covered yet
-- Add DB for storing assets and signals (postgres)
 - Add frontend framework (typescript/react)
-- Add message queue for realtime data updates (rabbitmq)
+- Add message queue for realtime data updates (rabbitmq) - published by write endpoints in API

+## Some thoughts on testing
+- Unit tests for API (nunit)
+- Integration tests for API (postman collection, docker compose)
+- Load testing for API (k6)
+- Unit tests for Streamlit app (pytest)
+- Integration tests for Streamlit app (cypress, docker compose)
-- testing strategy
+- Load testing for Streamlit app (k6)

 ## Time spent